tasket/wyng-backup/README.md

 Wyng is able to deliver faster, more efficient incremental backups for logical volumes.
 It accesses logical volume *metadata* (instead of re-scanning data over and over) to instantly find which *data* has changed since the last backup.
-Combined with a Time Machine style storage format, it can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely and frequently.
+Combined with its Time Machine style storage format, Wyng can also prune older backups from the archive very quickly, meaning you only ever have to do a full backup once and can send incremental backups to the same archive indefinitely and frequently.

-Having nearly instantaneous access to volume changes and a nimble archival format enables backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.
+Speed - Having nearly instantaneous access to volume changes and a nimble archival format enables backing up even terabyte-sized volumes multiple times per hour with little impact on system resources.

-Wyng sends data as *streams* whenever possible, which avoids writing temporary caches of data to disk.
-And Wyng's ingenious snapshot rotation avoids common _aging snapshot_ space consumption pitfalls.
+Efficiency - Wyng sends data as streams whenever possible, which avoids writing temporary caches of data to disk.
+And Wyng's ingenious snapshot monitoring avoids common _aging snapshot_ space consumption pitfalls.

-Wyng also doesn't require the
-source admin system to ever mount processed volumes, so it safely handles untrusted data in guest filesystems to bolster container-based security.
+Security - Wyng doesn't require the source admin system to ever mount processed volumes, so it safely handles untrusted data in guest filesystems.

 ### Status